gosang/gosang.github.io/content/posts/design-patterns/structural/bridge-pattern.md

 tags = ["Design Patterns", "Bridge"]
 +++

 In the realm of software design patterns, the Bridge pattern stands out as a powerful tool for enhancing flexibility and maintainability.
 This pattern belongs to the structural design patterns, emphasizing the decoupling of abstraction from implementation.
-In this blog post, we'll delve into the intricacies of the Bridge pattern, its rationale, usage in microservices, and practical implementations in a C# .NET Core e-commerce system.
+In this blog post, we'll look into the intricacies of the Bridge pattern, its rationale, usage in microservices, and practical implementations in a C# .NET Core e-commerce system.

 # Bridge Pattern Overview